leospeidel/twigstats/README.md

 # twigstats

 Boost f-statitics power using genealogies.
 Compatible with [admixtools2](https://uqrmaie1.github.io/admixtools/index.html)

 ## Installation

+You can install this package by running the following command in R:
 ```R
 library(devtools)
 install_github("leospeidel/twigstats")
 ```

-Alternatively, clone this directory and then in R type
+Alternatively, clone this directory (https://github.com/leospeidel/twigstats) and then in R type
 ```R
 library(devtools)
 install()
 ```

 <br/>

 ## Basic Usage